noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 ### NDIS cutoff and stress
 What is arguably worse than receiving subpar care is being locked out of support entirely.

-Ros Collins, the 95 year old mother of her son, Dan, has found herself as his only lifeline after he was hospitalised just seven days before his birthday.
+Ros Collins, the 95 year old mother of her son, Dan, found herself as his only lifeline after he was hospitalised just seven days before his birthday.
 Dan was left with significant brain injury, which reduced his short term memory capacity substantially.

 While Dan's injury was before his 65th birthday, the age which separates NDIS and aged care support, legislation says that he is not eligible to NDIS benefits since he was not receiving them prior to hitting that cutoff and therefore must settle for an inadequate aged care package.
 This has forced Dan, described by Collins as ambitious and lively, to likely live out the rest of his days in "God's waiting room." https://www.smh.com.au/national/i-m-a-95-year-old-carer-for-my-son-i-fear-i-ll-die-before-he-gets-help-20250219-p5ldf6.html